cksystemsteaching/selfie/README.md

 An FSM manages memory automatically, simply by taking state transitions.
 Its only memory are its states, and those are remembered in the code simply by being at a particular statement during execution.
 There is no need to allocate and deallocate any other memory.
 This is great because allocating and deallocating memory is not easy at all as we see below.
 In short, finite state machines are a method for automatic memory management.

 So, what about the weakness of finite state machines?
 Well, an FSM can only deal with regular languages.
 But what does that really mean?
 Let me give you an example.
-An FSM cannot count in the sense that it cannot check if an arbitrary sequence of characters contains, for example, as many opening parentheses `(` as closing parentheses `)`.
-This implies that it cannot check
+An FSM cannot count in the sense that it cannot check if an arbitrary sequence of characters contains, for example, exactly as many opening parentheses `(` as closing parentheses `)`.
+This implies that an FSM cannot check whether the sequence is, say, a proper arithmetic expression containing parentheses.
+But we do need that capability to parse C\* yet not in the scanner, only in the parser.
+We explain below what exactly we need and why to obtain that capability.
+Hint: a stack!

-Weakness: pumping lemma...
+> What exactly is not regular?
+Try pumping lemmas!

+A fundamental question in computer science is whether a formal language can be characterized by a regular expression, that is, whether it is regular and can thus be recognized by an FSM.
+But how do we prove that some languages are *not* regular?
+This does not seem to be that easy.
+Computer scientists use what is known as a *pumping lemma*, for regular languages, and even context-free languages.
+Intuitively, a pumping lemma shows how to apply the pigeonhole principle to a formal language by saying that, if a given sequence of characters of some minimal length is in the language, then there are also an infinite number of longer versions of that sequence in the language in which some parts have been duplicated or *pumped* any number of times, which corresponds to an FSM revisiting, after taking finitely many state transitions, the same state again and again.
+As students, professors tortured us with those pumping lemmas until we finally understood them.
+Consider doing the same by following up with the recommended readings.
+It is worth it!

 > Dynamic memory allocation